firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 # COPY FROM
 {: .no_toc}

-Load data from an AWS S3 bucket into Firebolt using `COPY FROM`. `COPY FROM` can accommodate different data loading workflows including the following:
+Load data from an AWS S3 bucket into Firebolt using `COPY FROM`. `COPY FROM` supports different data loading workflows including the following:

 * Automatically discover the schema during data loading.